jamesflorentino/laro/README.md

 let world = new laro.World()

 /*
-  A system handles logic.
-The first parameter is the system instance and the second parameter is for its reuired dependencies
+  We register pre-defined components in our game world to be instantiated and used later by generated entities.
  */
-world.addSystem(new CombatSystem(), ['stats' , 'combat'])

-/*
-  We register pre-defined components in our game world */ world.addComponents([
+world.addComponents([
   ['stats', StatsComponent],
   ['character', CharacterComponent],
   ['combat', CombatComponent]
 ])

+/*
+  A System object handles different kinds of logic.
+The second argument is the required components
+ */
+world.addSystem(new CombatSystem(), ['stats' , 'combat'])

 /*
   Creating an entity can be purely done from a .json file if wanted.